Our Work

 Natural Gas

-Fracking and other forms of drilling for natural gas is big business in Central Appalachia.
+Fracking and other forms of drilling for natural gas is big business in central Appalachia.
 That is a big problem for our region’s environment and for the world’s climate.
 Appalmad challenges fracking operations, gas well waste disposal and, most recently, we are leading the effort to assure that old and abandoned gas wells are plugged.
-Abandoned wells are one of the Nation’s largest sources of methane, an extremely potent greenhouse gas.
+Abandoned wells are one of the nation’s largest sources of methane, an extremely potent greenhouse gas.
 State regulators, working hand-in-hand with drilling companies, allow the drillers to leave abandoned wells to leak methane rather than requiring remediation and plugging as the law requires.
 We are filing cases in federal court to get those wells plugged, keep the methane in the ground, and protect the property rights of small landowners.

 featured4